 College & Career Prep and Post-Secondary Services

 Any Tenacity students who graduate from our Ace Academy.
 Those who fulfill their commitment to the Ace Academy program and graduate at the end of their 8th grade year after 2-3 years of participation, are entitled to an array of services and support throughout high school and beyond.

 The goal of Post-Secondary Services is to build upon the positive impact of the Ace Academy and College & Career Prep programs by continuing to ensure that our students will grow into successful and productive young adults and move on into the next phase of life, whether it is attending college or a vocational school, learning a trade, or joining the military.

 Starting when our students are still in the 8th grade, College & Career Prep assists them with the high school selection process.
 Later, we continue to offer support to MSA graduates as they move through their challenging high school years and beyond.
 We do this by offering educational, social, and emotional support through formal and informal programs and services.
 This includes regular check-ins throughout high school, tutoring and test preparation (e.g. SAT, MCAS), connections to academic enrichment programs, job and volunteer opportunities, ongoing tennis opportunities, scholarship opportunities, and assistance with college selection and financial aid processes.
-We work hard to maintain connections to our alumni; we do this through consistent tracking, social and recreational alumni events, and through our web site, which includes an “for alumni only” password-protected section.
+We work hard to maintain connections to our alumni; we do this through consistent tracking, and social and recreational alumni events.

 We recognize that some students may have wished to fulfill their commitment to MSA, and are committed and loyal to Tenacity, but couldn’t finish the program due to circumstances beyond their control (e.g. they moved or switched schools).
 For these rare circumstances, students who wish to become “honorary” alumni and have access to all the services and opportunities of the College & Career Prep and Post-Secondary Services programs may go through an application process.
 A panel will be assembled to review each application, and we will decide on a case-by-case basis who may become honorary alumni.